KierranM/charts/stable/selenium/README.md

 - HPAs can't scale up to meet a value i.e you can't create a scaler too keep `selenium_grid_hub_slotsFree` at 2
 - There is no way to distinguish between Chrome/Firefox etc. with the current metrics.
 A possible workaround to this would be to have a selenium grid for each browser type and scale based on that.
+- If scaling on the `selenium_grid_hub_sessions_backlog` the autoscaler may scale up, the hub will assign all sessions to new nodes, and the autoscaler may scale down the nodes currently running the tests.